OpenGL-Masters/sihkangGL/README.md

 <details><summary> [W03] </summary>

 # Graphics Pipeline

 - **Application**: The application provides the vertex locations and colors that we want to draw.
 In 3D graphics, we generally draw pictures using triangles.
 In this stage, OpenGL functions are called to handle drawing.
 After this step, the GPU will be used.

-- **Geometry**: This stage processes vertex data and defines vertex locations.
-It determines how the triangle's location is perceived from a certain camera angle.
+- **Geometry**: This stage processes vertex data and defines vertex positions.
+It determines how the triangle's location is perceived from a certain camera angle by transforming the geometry according to the camera's viewpoint.

-- **Rasterization**: Converts vertices into pixels.
+- **Rasterization**: Converts transformed vertices into fragments (potential pixels), turning geometric information into pixels.

-- **Pixel**: Processes individual pixels and defines their color.
+- **Pixel Processing**: Processes individual pixels and defines their color, often based on lighting, textures, or other effects.

 ## Programmable Shader

-GLSL (OpenGL Shading Language) is used for GPU programming and is available from OpenGL 3.3 core profile.
+GLSL (OpenGL Shading Language) is used for GPU programming and is available from the OpenGL 3.3 core profile onward.
 We need to write the shader code directly.

-- **Vertex Shader**: Calculates information for each vertex.
+- **Vertex Shader**: Calculates information for each vertex, such as position, normals, and other per-vertex attributes.
-- **Fragment Shader**: Calculates information for each pixel.
+- **Fragment Shader**: Calculates information for each pixel, mainly determining its final color.

 ## OpenGL Shader

 We write the code for vertex and fragment shaders and then build the program.
 Additionally, there is a way to build shaders before loading using SPIR-V (not covered in this class).

 ## Shader Code Loading

 - Read the shader code from a file.
-- Create a shader object and set the shader code.
+- Create a shader object and assign the shader code to it.
 - Compile the shader.
 - If compilation fails, report the error.

 ## In `src/common.h`

 This header file contains commonly used functions.

 ### `std::optional<>`